-We will only consider applications for this relief if the unoccupied areas will be vacant for a temporary period only.
+We will only consider applications for this relief if the unoccupied areas will be vacant for a temporary period.
 This means for no more than six months in any 12 month period.

-If the partial occupation is going to last longer than this, the Valuation Office Agency may be able to value the unoccupied area separately.
-Contact the Valuation Office Agency to find out about this.
+If the partial occupation is going to last longer, the Valuation Office Agency may be able to value the unoccupied area separately.
+Contact the Valuation Office Agency to find out more.

 We will not grant part-occupied property relief if you apply after your premises have become fully occupied, or fully unoccupied.